 Income and other factors are considered for eligibility.
 Financial assistance may be a full or partial scholarship.
 Additional paperwork will be needed after scholarships are awarded.
 You will be contacted to complete additional requirements.
 School Readiness, Head Start, Pathway II, and Title One funds are used for these local scholarships.

 Children enrolled via Head Start must be Income eligible.
 Head Start: 218-834-8221, ext 8449.
 To apply, call 1-800-662-5711 or 218-749-2912.
 Tuition is fully funded for Head Start eligible students.
-Other family resources are available such as fuel assistance, employment services, counseling, medical and dental provisions.

 Silver Bay and Two Harbors communities are participating in the Northland Foundation’s Early Childhood Initiative.
 This initiative is a catalyst to rally broad-based community support for young children, ages 0-5 and their families.
 The coalition has representation of individuals throughout the community, including parents, representatives from early childhood care and education, K-12, business, state/local government, health and human services, and other concerned community members.
 This coalition is part of the Minnesota Early Childhood Initiative…A Campaign for Our Youngest Children directed by the Northland Foundation.